The first in-situ observation of torsional Alfven waves during the interaction of large-scale magnetic clouds: Methods and Observations

+Furthermore, the fluctuations of proton flow velocity $\Delta V$ are calculated by subtracting averaged proton flow velocity from measured values.
+Figure \ref{fig:2} shows the comparison of x, y and z components of $\Delta V_A$ and $\Delta V$, respectively.
 Figure \ref{fig:3} shows the linear regression relation between the fluctuations of Alfv\'{e}n velocity vector components and the fluctuations of proton flow velocity vector components for region 4 and region 6 of the event shown in Figure \ref{fig:1}.
 The linear equation and correlation coefficient are shown in each panel.
-The correlation coefficient for x, y, and z components are 0.82 (0.76), 0.91 (0.94), and 0.94 (0.93), while the slopes are 0.57 (0.94), 0.64 (1), and 0.78 (1), respectively for region 6 (4); The observed values of correlation coefficients and slopes are consistent with reported studies \cite{lepping1997wind,yang2016observational}.
-The correlation and regression analysis of both the region (shown in Figure \ref{fig:2} ) suggest strong positive correlation between $\Delta V_{Ax}$ \& $\Delta V_x$, $\Delta V_{Ay}$ \& $\Delta V_y$, $\Delta V_{Az}$ \& $\Delta V_z$.
-This indicates sunward pointing torsional Alfv\'{e}n waves are embedded within both these regions \cite{gosling2010torsional,marubashi2010torsional,zhang2014alfven}.
+The correlation coefficients for x, y, and z components are 0.82 (0.76), 0.91 (0.94), and 0.94 (0.93), while the slopes are 0.57 (0.94), 0.64 (1), and 0.78 (1), respectively for region 6 (4); The observed values of correlation coefficients and slopes are consistent with reported studies of Alfv\'{e}n waves \citep{lepping1997wind,yang2016observational}.
+The correlation and regression analysis of both the regions (shown in Figure \ref{fig:2} ) suggest strong positive correlation between $\Delta V_{Ax}$ \& $\Delta V_x$, $\Delta V_{Ay}$ \& $\Delta V_y$, $\Delta V_{Az}$ \& $\Delta V_z$.
+This indicates sunward pointing torsional Alfv\'{e}n waves are embedded within both these regions \citep{gosling2010torsional,marubashi2010torsional,zhang2014alfven}.